codein/codein.github.io/files/resume.md

 ###  Arnot Health

-#### Manager, Business Analytics
+#### Manager, Business Analytics - Innovation

 Elmira, New York · _Apr 2015 – Present · 3+ years_

 #### 2018

-+ Surface information from our systems to advance our health care system, develop and support data-driven decision making at all levels of Arnot Health system.
+(Hadoop, SQL, Tableau, python, scikit-learn, django, coffeescript, d3.js etc.)
++ Currently leading a team through pilot and deployment phases of an in-house Hadoop data lake.
-+ Lead the Business Analytics team through multiple projects and providing full engagement of team management.
++ Lead the Business Analytics team through projects and providing full engagement of team management.
 + Provide coaching and direction to analytics team in regard to best practices/approaches for software development, statistics and machine learning techniques.
-+ Collaborate with executives to identify business improvement opportunities and drive initiatives.
++ Surface information from  across our health care system and to support data-driven decision making at all levels of Arnot Health system.
-+ Communicates findings from exploratory and predictive data analysis broadly to Arnot health leadership.
++ Communicates findings from exploratory and predictive data analysis broadly to Arnot Health leadership.
-+ Perform market research and present quantitative analyses of health-care claim databases.
++Perform market research and present quantitative analyses of health-care claim databases.

 #### Sr. Integration and Database Analyst, Business Analytics